babruix/js_backend_test/README.md

 However current client implementation assumes that app is running on port 8000.

-Nodeman will automatically restart app when chaning content of js files.
+Nodemon will automatically restart app when chaning content of js files.

 ## API server.